E. Virgil Neal: Personal life

 In 1900, he was a publisher, living in Rochester, New York, with his wife Molly H. Neal, born May 1876, (both born in Missouri, all parents born in Kentucky) and one servant.

+In September 1910, E. Virgil Neal and his wife traveled from Monte Carlo to Rome with General James R. O’Beirne.
+Through an introduction from Archbishop John Ireland, the group was granted a private audience with the Pope in the Pontiff's private library.

+In February 1912, E. Virgil Neal and his wife visited President William Howard Taft at the White House.
+The President arranged a special appointment to meet them, and they spent half an hour with him.

 In 1914 and 1919, he was married to Harriett Meta Meister, born April 8, 1884, in Brooklyn, New York, and they were living at 927 Fifth Avenue, New York City.

-In 1933, he arrived in New York City from Southampton, England, on the SS Europa with his wife Renée Bodier (age 36, born in Paris), his son Xen LaMotte Neal (born October 13, 1924, in Paris), a secretary, maid, valet and chauffeur.
+In 1933, he arrived in New York City from Southampton, England, on the SS Europa with his wife Renée Bodier (age 36, born in Paris), his son Xen LaMotte Neal (born October 13, 1924, in Paris), a secretary, maid, valet, and chauffeur.

 In 1933, Neal sent his "magnificent" Maybach Zeppelin limousine back to France, along with his "buxom young wife, his buxom young French secretary, his 9-year-old son Xen LaMotte Neal (named after the father's stage name), maids, valet, 30 trunks, 40 other pieces of luggage."
 His prize possession was a green leather booklet signed by Benito Mussolini, which he called his "Fascist Membership Card".
 Neal said, "Mussolini never gives his signature.
 Great man, Mussolini.
 We talk in French because I don't know much Italian."

 Death

-Neal died in Geneva, Switzerland, on 30 June 1949.
+Neal died in Geneva, Switzerland, on June 30, 1949.